Department of Planning and Development

 ARB Requirement

-Materials should be submitted to the ARB members and DPD staff two weeks before the meeting for formal review and action through the PLUS application portal.
+Materials should be submitted through the PLUS application portal.

 Fairfax Virtual Assistant